Hi, what do you want to do?

 Solar Matters II

-Students research solar energy.
+Young scholars research solar energy.
 In this solar energy lesson plan, students construct a KWL chart and research solar energy through various websites and related readings.
-Students complete a science journal page as an assessment.
+Young scholars complete a science journal page as an assessment.

 Curated OER